 Once you arrive at the university you must send us your completed arrival certificate as soon as possible.
 This should be signed and stamped by an officer at your host university and is to provide proof that you are fully enrolled overseas.

-Download certificate now: Certificate of arrival and departure
+Download certificate: Certificate of arrival and departure 2021

 Final learning agreement

 Some universities allow you to preregister modules before you arrive, others register you during orientation week.
-Regardless, once you have finalised your class selection you must complete and return to us your Final Learning Agreement.
-If you do not, then your credit transfer may be compromised
+Regardless, once you have finalised your class selection you must complete and return your Final Learning Agreement to us.
+If you don't your credit transfer may be compromised.

-Download final learning agreement now: Final Learning Agreement
+Download final learning agreement: Final Learning Agreement 2021

 London Metropolitan University re-enrolment

-NOTE: to re-enrol successfully you must have registered modules with the University for the entire academic year (see Accepted students for more details) and have satisfactory fee status.
+NOTE: to re-enrol successfully you must have registered on modules with the University for the entire academic year (see the Accepted students tab above for more details) and have satisfactory fee status.

 Stay in touch

-We will send email reminders to you of tasks that need completing.
-Stay in touch and let us know how things are going.
-If you have problems or don't hear from us for a while, please do contact us.
+We'll send you email reminders for tasks that need completing.
+Do stay in touch and let us know how things are going.

-Some host universities will send out your transcript automatically, in others you must request them before you go.
-Make sure you know how it works at your host university.
-See Partner Universities pages or the international office of your host to confirm.
+Whilst some host universities will send out your transcript automatically, at others you must request it before you return to London.
+Make sure you know how the process works at your host university.
+You can find out via the partner university's website or the international office at your host institution to confirm.

-Remember that your modules from the United States or the West Indies will be transferred as credits only, your grades will not be transferred.
+Remember that your modules from the United States or the West Indies will be transferred as credits, and your grades will not be transferred.
 Grades from modules taken in Japan will be transferred.
 These modules will be listed separately on Evision, under the section 'Credit Awarded for Prior Learning.'

-If you want extra copies of your transcript (we use the original in our University records) you must request these specially while you are still abroad.
+If you want extra copies of your transcript (we use the original in our university records) you must request these while you are still abroad.

 Modules for your next semester

 Make sure you have finalised the modules that you intend to take when you return for the next semester at London Metropolitan University.
-You should do this in conjunction with your PAT and your Hub.
+Be sure to keep your Hub updated as you make these decisions.

 Continuing the experience

-If you have enjoyed your semester abroad and would like to continue the experience on your return to London Met, get in touch with the International Programmes Office.
-We would be happy to put you in contact with newly arrived exchange students from the States and Japan, who would be interested in meeting you and getting your advice as they settle into life in London and at London Met.
+If you have enjoyed your semester abroad and would like to continue the experience on your return to London Met, get in touch with the Study Abroad Office.
+We would be happy to put you in contact with newly arrived exchange students from the States and Japan who would be interested in meeting you and getting your advice as they settle into life in London.

 The Fulbright Commission

-JASSO offers scholarship for qualified international students accepted by Japanese universities or graduate schools under the student exchange agreement on a short-term basis from about three months to one year.
+JASSO, the Japanese Student Services Organisation, offers scholarships to international students who have been accepted by Japanese universities or graduate schools under the student exchange agreement on a short-term basis from about three months to one year.